 Sacrifice is key and it is common when trying to accomplish greatness.
 You can’t be at two places at the same time.
-So at any one time you are either getting closer to success or moving further from it.
-So you are either freeing up 3 hours of your Saturday every week to advance your goals… or you are sleeping-in to relax.
+So at any one time, you are either getting closer to success or moving further from it.
+So you are either freeing up 3 hours of your Saturday every week to advance your goals… or you are sleeping in to relax.
 Priorities.
 What activity is more important than the other in your life?

-Am I saying that relaxing or socializing or playing video games all weekend are a waste of time?
+Am I saying that relaxing or socializing or playing video games all weekend is a waste of time?
 No. They aren’t.
 We weren’t meant to work without play or rest.
 But if there’s one discipline I appreciate having learned from the corporate world it’s the discipline of managing your time.

-I won’t go into the topic of time-management here but a great article on time management if you are serious about giving it a try, is this: Five Time Management Tips That Will Change Your Life
+I won’t go into the topic of time management here but a great article on time management if you are serious about giving it a try, is this: Five Time Management Tips That Will Change Your Life.

 All I’m saying is that you have to be intentional with how you use your time.
 Before you know it, you will realize that it’s never been that you don’t have the time… It’s that you don’t have a way to properly manage it so as to set yourself up for success.

-Between having a day job, making games, making the music for them, creating marketing and promotional material for the game, blogging and ensuring that I have content to share daily that will help the people I’m trying to influence… I could just as easily say that I don’t have the time.
+Between having a day job, making games, making the music for them, creating marketing and promotional material for the game, blogging, and ensuring that I have content to share daily that will help the people I’m trying to influence… I could just as easily say that I don’t have the time.
 But it’s not true.
 I make time for what is important to me and what I need to do to get closer to accomplishing my goals.

 What do you think?
 Is this practical?
 Does it make sense?
 Is it something actionable and worth exploring to help us get closer to accomplishing our goals?
-Please let me know by leaving a suggestion, view or comment below.
+Please let me know by leaving a suggestion, view, or comment below.